j1an5/workers-oauth-provider-forgbot/README.md

 This requirement is seemingly fundamentally flawed as it assumes that every refresh request will complete with no errors.
 In the real world, a transient network error, machine failure, or software fault could mean that the client fails to store the new refresh token after a refresh request.
 In this case, the client would be permanently unable to make any further requests, as the only token it has is no longer valid.

 This library implements a compromise: At any particular time, a grant may have two valid refresh tokens.
 When the client uses one of them, the other one is invalidated, and a new one is generated and returned.
 Thus, if the client correctly uses the new refresh token each time, then older refresh tokens are continuously invalidated.
 But if a transient failure prevents the client from updating its token, it can always retry the request with the token it used previously.

+## Written using Claude

+This library (including the schema documentation) was largely written with the help of [Claude](https://claude.ai), the AI model by Anthropic.
+Claude's output was thoroughly reviewed by Cloudflare engineers with careful attention paid to security and compliance with standards.
+Many improvements were made on the initial output, mostly again by prompting Claude (and reviewing the results).
+Check out the commit history to see how Claude was prompted and what code it produced.

+**"NOOOOOOOO!!!!
+You can't just use an LLM to write an auth library!"**

+"haha gpus go brrr"

+In all seriousness, two months ago (January 2025), I ([@kentonv](https://github.com/kentonv)) would have agreed.
+I was an AI skeptic.
+I thoughts LLMs were glorified Markov chain generators that didn't actually understand code and couldn't produce anything novel.
+I started this project on a lark, fully expecting the AI to produce terrible code for me to laugh at.
+And then, uh... the code actually looked pretty good.
+Not perfect, but I just told the AI to fix things, and it did.
+I was shocked.

+To emphasize, **this is not "vibe coded"**.
+Every line was thoroughly reviewed and cross-referenced with relevant RFCs, by security experts with previous experience with those RFCs.
+I was *trying* to validate my skepticism.
+I ended up proving myself wrong.

+Again, please check out the commit history -- especially early commits -- to understand how this went.